OpenERP Server Installation¶

---stop-after-init : This option stops the server after initialization.
+--stop-after-init: This option stops the ERP server after initialization.

-Here you have to enter the username and password specified in the PostgreSQL connection configuration during server installation.
+Here you have to enter the username and password initialized in the Initialise database cluster screen.

 You can initialize the database with OpenERP Server to:

-Take a look at the system with modules installed and demo data loaded
+You want to take a look on the system with demo data loaded

-Install a new clean database system (without demo data)
+You are installing a new clean installation (without demo data)

-If you execute the sample command above, you will get a database with only base modules installed and loaded with demo data.
-To initialize OpenERP Server with additional modules and its demo data, you need to add this option to the above command:
+To initialize OpenERP Server with the demo data, you need to add this option to the above command:

-This command will initialize the OpenERP Server with the module sale and its dependencies, and fill its PostgreSQL database with their related demo data.
-As can be seen, you must specify the target database for the module installation.
+This command will initialize the OpenERP Server and fill its PostgreSQL database with the demo data.

 Execute the command with an option excluding the demo data:

-This will load base modules (and other modules if -i option is used), but will not load its demo data.
+This will load all modules, but will not load the demo data.

 Sample command usage:

-If you have already initialized the database with demo data loaded, you can create a new database and execute the above command on it.
+If you already initialized the database and you have the demo data loaded, you can recreate a new database

 Execute the command with an option that updates the data structures: